 On 9th Street is The MacArthur Museum of Arkansas Military History, which is also the birthplace of General Douglas MacArthur.
 It’s a great Little Rock place to learn about the contributions of Arkansas men and women who served in the armed forces.

 On Main Street, you’ll find the beautiful Bernice Gardens.
 If you come by Quapaw Quarter on Mother’s Day weekend, you can go on a tour of the area that lasts the entire weekend.

 Rock Town Distillery

 Along with being a great place to have a drink, the Rock Town Distillery will show you how your favorite spirits are brought to life.
 This is a groundbreaking spot as it is where Arkansas’ first legal distillery opened following the end of prohibition.
 In fact, in bars and restaurants around the state, you’ll find many of Rock Town’s products.

 It’s an award-winning family distillery where they serve some wonderfully made drinks.
 Take a tour and see where all the magic happens in turning grain into whiskey.
 As you might guess, there’s a tasting following the tour, where you get to sample the fruits of their labor.
 Now that certainly makes it one of the more interesting places to visit in the city

 The Old Mill

-Movie lovers will mark this as one of the top things to do in Little Rock.
+Movie lovers will mark this as one of the 10 best things to do in Little Rock.